Madhav Prasad Ghimire: Early life

-Ghimire was born on 7 Ashoj, 1976 BS or 23 September 1919 CE in a village named Bhirpustung in the Lamjung district of Nepal.
+Ghimire was born on 7 Ashoj, 1976 BS or 23 September 1919 CE in a village named pustun in the Lamjung district of Nepal.
 His mother died when he was three years old.
 Ghimire was brought up by his father, Gauri Shankar Ghimire, and his grandmother.
 He learned to read at the age of six and learned the Panchanga, the Hindu calendar and almanac, from a man named Fulebaba at the age of 8 or 9.
 He left his home at the age of 11 and went to Duredada village to study Sanskrit.
 Afterwards, he migrated to Kathmandu to study at Sanskrit Pradhan Pathshala and Tindhara Sanskrit Pathsala.
 He then left for India for his further studies, and also studied in Banaras for a time.

 Career

-His writing career developed in his childhood which was spent in the Lamjung District, in the hills.
+His writing career developed in his childhood which was spent in the [Lamjung ], in the hills.
 His first published work was titled Gyanpuspa, and published in Gorkhapatra, when he was 14.
 Upon his return from Varanasi (then Banaras), he worked as a writer for Bhashanubad Parishad, and later as a co-editor for Gorkhapatra in 1944.
 He went on to become the editor of the Gorkhapatra in 1946.
 He was also a contributor to Sharada and Udaya journals.
 It is believed that Ghimire was inspired and motivated by the works of the Indian poet Rabindranath Tagore.

 In 1951, he returned to his home village and worked as a teacher for a brief period.
 In 1953, he became a member of Kavya Pratisthan led by Laxmi Prasad Devkota.
 He wrote one of his popular works, Gauri, in 1947 as a lament on the loss of his wife.

 Some of his well known works include Gauri (epic), Malati Mangale, Manjari, Indrakumari, Rastra Nirmata, Kinnar-Kinnari (lyrical anthology), Charu Charcha (essay collection), Aafno Bansuri Aafnai Geet, Himal Pari Himal Wari, Aswathama, Rajheswari and Shakuntala (epic).
 He also authored popular songs such as "Gauncha Geet Nepali", "Nepali Hami Rahaula Kaha", Baisakh, "Phoolko Thunga Bagera Gayo", and "Aajai Rati Dekhe Sapana".

 Ghimire's poetic style was based on chanda poetry, a stylisation that combined rhythm with a fixed metre.
 He was considered a classicist of the Sanskrit school of thought as well as the romantic school of thought, with themes ranging from patriotism to the beauty of nature.
 Inspired by his childhood in the hills, the hills and the mountains, particularly the Himalayas play a prominent part in his poems.
 He was also a contemporary follower of poet Laxmi Prasad Devkota.

 Between 1979 and 1988, Ghimire was the Vice Chancellor of the Royal Nepal Academy, and was the Chancellor of the same academy from 1988 to 1990.

 He was working on another of his epics, Ritambhara, when he died.